Frequently Asked Questions About ETF Basics and Structure

 What is an ETF?

 Retail investors can only buy and sell the ETF shares on an exchange, much as they can buy or sell any listed equity security.
-Unlike an AP, a retail investor cannot purchase or redeem shares directly from the ETF, as with a traditional mutual fund.
+Unlike an AP, a retail investor cannot purchase or redeem shares directly from the ETF as they would from a traditional mutual fund.

 What kind of investments can investors make through ETFs?